awsdocs/amazon-eks-user-guide/doc_source/kubernetes-versions.md

 The following features are now supported in Kubernetes 1\.15 Amazon EKS clusters:
 + EKS now supports configuring transport layer security \(TLS\) termination, access logs, and source ranges for network load balancers\.
 For more information, see [Network Load Balancer support on AWS](https://kubernetes.io/docs/concepts/services-networking/service/#aws-nlb-support) on GitHub\.
 + Improved flexibility of Custom Resource Definitions \(CRD\), including the ability to convert between versions on the fly\.
 For more information, see [Extend the Kubernetes API with CustomResourceDefinitions](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) on GitHub\.
 + NodeLocal DNSCache is in beta for Kubernetes version 1\.15 clusters\.
 This feature can help improve cluster DNS performance by running a DNS caching agent on cluster nodes as a DaemonSet\.
+For more information, see [ Using NodeLocal DNSCache in Kubernetes clusters](https://kubernetes.io/docs/tasks/administer-cluster/nodelocaldns/) on GitHub\.
+**Note**
-For more information, see [ Using NodeLocal DNSCache in Kubernetes clusters](https://kubernetes.io/docs/tasks/administer-cluster/nodelocaldns/) on GitHub\. **Note!** When running CoreDNS on EC2, it is strongly encouraged to **not** use `force_tcp` in the configuration.
-Also, make sure that `options use-vc` is not set in `/etc/resolv.conf`.
+When running CoreDNS on Amazon EC2, we recommend not using `force_tcp` in the configuration and ensuring that `options use-vc` is not set in `/etc/resolv.conf`\.

 For the complete Kubernetes 1\.15 changelog, see [https://github\.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG\-1\.15\.md](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.15.md)\.